Astra AB: History

 The issue of domestic industrial production of pharmaceuticals in Sweden, as opposed to manual preparations by pharmacists, had been discussed among Swedish pharmacists since mid-1890s.
 At this time, German and Swiss pharmaceutical companies dominated the Swedish market.
 For a long time, this never led to more than discussions, but in 1913 Astra was founded in Södertälje, and plans to produce some 40 pharmaceutical preparations were already drawn up.
 Pharmacist Knut Sjöberg became the first CEO of the company.

 In 1918, dye-producer AB Svensk färgämnesindustri (ASF) bought Astra.
 ASF planned to create a large Swedish chemical group rivaling those in continental Europe.
 However, ASF was unsuccessful, and the company soon had large financial problems and was liquidated in 1920.
 Astra was bailed out and acquired by the Swedish government through its monopoly liquor-producing company Vin- & Spritcentralen, with the intention to form a national monopoly for pharmaceutical production.
 These plans met with resistance, and therefore a Swedish merchant, Erik Kistner, formed a consortium which bought debt-ridden Astra back from the government for a symbolic price of one krona.
 The consortium included banker Jacob Wallenberg, and the Wallenberg family since continued to have a stake in the company.

 Under long-serving CEO Börje Gabrielsson, who led the company until 1957, Astra showed profit from 1929 and grew continuously.
 In the 1930s, Astra started to conduct its own research, initially on a very small scale, rather than just manufacturing existing pharmaceutical preparations.
 The sulfa drug Sulfathiazole was one of the results of these research activities.
 The company Tika was acquired in 1939, and the pharmaceutical factories of Paul G. Nordström in Hässleholm (later renamed to Hässle, and operated as a division of Astra) in 1942.
 This established Astra as the leading Swedish pharmaceutical company.

 In the 1940s, two product families were established which were to become quite important to Astra: penicillin and anaesthetics, initially in the form of Xylocain, which was introduced on the Swedish market in 1948.

 The profits from these product families funded the development of new drugs.
-Many of the drugs which were introduced by Astra from the 1960s originated with its Hässle division, which had been relocated from Hässleholm to Gothenburg in 1954 in order to facilitate collaboration with Gothenburg University and its Faculty of Medicine.
+Many of the drugs which were introduced by Astra from the 1960s originated with its Hässle division, which had been relocated from Hässleholm to Gothenburg in 1954 in order to facilitate collaboration with University of Gothenburg and its Faculty of Medicine.
 Among the scientists involved in collaboration with Astra in Gothenburg was later Nobel Prize laureate Arvid Carlsson.
 In the same vein, Astra Draco was founded in Lund, where Lund University was located.
 The research at Hässle led to a number of Astra drugs against cardiovascular conditions including Aptin in 1967 and Seloken in 1975.
 Another highly successful and profitable Hässle product was Losec against gastroesophageal conditions, introduced in 1988.